Catasto

 APE

 The APE (Attestato di Prestazione Energetica) is the Italian energy performance certificate.
 It has been mandatory for every property sale and rental since 2013 and must be stated in the listing advertisement.
 Energy classes range from A4 (highest efficiency) to G (lowest efficiency).
 The APE is issued by a certified energy assessor (Certificatore energetico) and is valid for 10 years.
-For older, unrenovated properties in Tuscany, class G is standard — this does not mean the property is uninhabitable, but that there is potential for improvement.
+For older, unrenovated properties in Tuscany, class G is standard.
+It does not mean the property is uninhabitable, only that there is room to improve efficiency.

 Codice Fiscale